icicleio/icicle/README.md

 The recommended way to install Icicle is with the [Composer](http://getcomposer.org/) package manager.
 (See the [Composer installation guide](https://getcomposer.org/doc/00-intro.md) for information on installing and using Composer.)

-Use the following command to use Icicle in your project, then run
+Run the following command to use Icicle in your project:

 ```bash
 composer require icicleio/icicle 0.1.*